Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 Side effects, toxicity, and interactions

-Tell your healthcare provider about all medicines you take before using L. acidophilus.
+Talk with your healthcare provider before using L. acidophilus if you